keras-team/keras-io/templates/getting_started/index.md

 - [Installing TensorFlow](https://www.tensorflow.org/install)
 - [Installing PyTorch](https://pytorch.org/get-started/locally/)

-If you install TensorFlow, critically, **you should reinstall Keras 3 afterwards**.
+If you install TensorFlow 2.15, you should reinstall Keras 3 afterwards.
-This is a temporary step while TensorFlow is pinned to Keras 2, and will no longer be necessary after TensorFlow 2.16.
 The cause is that `tensorflow==2.15` will overwrite your Keras installation with `keras==2.15`.
+This step is not necessary for TensorFlow versions 2.16 onwards as starting in TensorFlow 2.16, it will install Keras 3 by default.

 ### Installing KerasCV and KerasNLP